simfish85/flic-lifx/README.md

 Tested on Raspbian for Raspberry Pi and on a laptop running Ubuntu 14.04

 ## Requirements
-- Raspberry Pi (only tested on Raspberry Pi 3 Model B Board)
 - The standard C/C++ libraries, which should be installed by default on raspbian
 - Python 3+
 - [Voltos](http://voltos.io) account (put voltos in your PATH to use the start script with ease)